hemanth-manoharan/webrtc-serverless/README.md

 # webrtc-serverless
-A Real Time Chat impl with Web RTC that does not use any server for communication (as much as possible)
+A Real Time Chat impl with Web RTC that does not use any server for communication except for signaling